jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/02-VideoBasics.md

 joystick_x = analogio.AnalogIn(board.A4)
 ```

-Finally, let's read the values from the joystick in our while-loop, scaling them to the screen's dimensions:
+Finally, let's read the values from the joystick in our while-loop, scaling them to the screen's dimensions.
+We can then modify the player's x/y position to match:

 ```python
 while True: